-Returns of Chilkoot Lake sockeye salmon in 2009 are expected to be well below average.
-The total return of 142,000 Chilkoot Lake sockeye salmon in 2004 (dominant brood year) was slightly below average (Table 10).
-The Chilkoot Lake sockeye salmon weir count during the dominant parental brood year (2004) for the 2008 return was 75,600 fish, within the desired escapement goal range (Table 11, Figure 6, top).
+Returns of Chilkoot Lake sockeye salmon in 2010 are expected to be well below average.
+The total return of 80,500 Chilkoot Lake sockeye salmon in 2005 (dominant brood year) was well below average (Table 10).
+The Chilkoot Lake sockeye salmon weir count during the dominant parental brood year (2005) for the 2010 return was 51,200 fish, within the desired escapement goal range (Table 11, Figure 6, top).
 The Chilkoot River weir is used to collect scale samples for age composition, and to monitor the escapement of this stock during the commercial fishing season (Kelley and Bachman, 1999, Bachman and Sogge 2006, Eggers et al, In prep).

-The reason production is expected to be down for the 2009 return of Chilkoot Lake sockeye salmon is due to a severe drop zooplankton production in 2005 possibly caused by the very warm summer weather in 2004 and 2005.
-The 2005 fall hydroacoustic pre-smolt estimate and zooplankton density was well below average indicating poor lake rearing conditions in 2005.
+The reason production is expected to be down for the 2010 return of Chilkoot Lake sockeye salmon is due to a severe drop zooplankton production in 2005 possibly caused by the very warm summer weather in 2004 and 2005.
+The 2007 fall hydroacoustic pre-smolt estimate and zooplankton density was well below average indicating poor lake rearing conditions in 2005.
 (Table 12; Figure 7).
 Due to expected low returns of Chilkoot Lake sockeye salmon the department will implement management decisions in the commercial drift gillnet salmon fishery to achieve target escapement levels within the escapement goal range for this stock.
-Smolt and zooplankton abundance estimates have improved since 2008.
+Smolt and zooplankton abundance have improved since 2008.

-Age composition of the 2008 escapement was near average for most of the dominant age classes (Table 13).
-Given this information, the department is expecting a poor return of Chilkoot Lake sockeye salmon for 2009.
-Management decisions will continue to based on inseason data for the District 15 drift gillnet fishery.
+Age composition of the 2009 escapement was near average for most of the dominant age classes with the exception of age-1.2 fish.
+The proportion of age-1.2 fish in the 2009 Chilkoot Lake escapement was well above average (Table 13).
+Given this information, the department is expecting a poor return of Chilkoot Lake sockeye salmon for 2010.
+Management decisions will continue to be based on inseason data and site specific sampling results from the District 15 drift gillnet fishery.